Mawlid/simpleChat/README.md

 ### Supscript pusher
 Link: [https://dashboard.pusher.com/accounts/sign_up]
-Your Credential you can find under App keys once you registried
+Your Credential you can find under App keys once you are registered

 ### bootstrap.php
 replace this with your own